 Automating your reminder calls and confirmation processes is an easy way for you to optimize your team’s time and energy to help you out on days when you’re short a set of hands.

 Tip #5: Show Your Staff You’re Appreciative of Their Hard Work

-A simple, “Thank you for your hard work today.” can go a long way with your team.
+A simple, “Thank you for your hard work today” can go a long way.
 Genuinely show your team that you care.
 On days that you’re swamped, do little things to show them that you’re thinking of them as people.
 Block off some time to eat lunch with them, order food as a thank you present, or bring them coffee as your treat the next day.

 Your clinic would not function properly without your team – show them that you care about them and are thankful for the work that they do.
 The next time there’s a tough day in your practice, they’ll know that you as a doctor value everything they do for the business.

-Crazy days happen and it’s important to set your hospital for success for the days that you may end up short staffed.
+Crazy days happen and it’s important to set your practice for success for the days that you may end up short-staffed.
 Implement these few steps and you’ll be working through your short-staffed days in a breeze.

 Want to learn more about how you can support your team with best scheduling practices?
 Schedule a time to chat with one of our practice management consultants today about PetDesk’s digital appointment reminders

 Check out more best practices for veterinary professionals

 Download a FREE copy of our customer success e-book!
 We’ve taken some of its key practices and created a guide for how the Customer Success Model can be applied to your practices